-Breast Cancer Treatments
+Breast Cancer Treatment

-Surgery for Breast Cancer
+Breast Cancer Surgery

 Surgery is a common treatment option for most breast cancer patients.
 Depending on the tumor’s size, location and spread, doctors may recommend a lumpectomy or a mastectomy.

-- Lumpectomy is the surgical removal of a tumor, the surrounding breast tissue and, sometimes, the nearby lymph nodes.
+Lumpectomy is the surgical removal of a tumor, the surrounding breast tissue and, sometimes, nearby lymph nodes.
 This option is often used for small, early-stage tumors and seeks to conserve as much of the breast as possible.
 A lumpectomy is usually followed by radiation therapy, and sometimes by hormone therapy or chemotherapy.

-- Mastectomy is the surgical removal of one or both breasts, along with nearby lymph nodes.
-Mastectomies are sometimes performed as a risk reduction procedure for women with a high risk of breast cancer.
+Mastectomy is the surgical removal of one or both breasts, along with nearby lymph nodes.
+Mastectomies are sometimes performed as a risk-reduction procedure for women with a high risk of breast cancer.

 What Is a Nipple-Sparing Mastectomy?